Frank Caprio: Caught in Providence

-Caprio was elected to the Providence City Council in 1962 and served until 1968.
-He was elected as a delegate to the Rhode Island Constitutional Convention in 1975 and has been elected as a delegate to five Democratic National Conventions.
-He chaired the Rhode Island Board of Governors for Higher Education, which controls major decisions for the University of Rhode Island, Rhode Island College and Community College of Rhode Island.
-Since 1985, he has served as a Providence Municipal Court Judge.
 Parts of the proceedings over which he presided, featuring low-level citations, ran for more than two decades on local television.
-Caprio's TV series, Caught in Providence, originated on PEG access television in Rhode Island and was first picked up by ABC station WLNE-TV in 2000, initially airing late on Saturday nights.
+Caprio's TV series, Caught in Providence, originated on PEG access television in Rhode Island in 1988 and was later picked up by ABC station WLNE-TV in 2000, initially airing late on Saturday nights.
 After a hiatus, Caught in Providence returned in 2015 and aired after the 11 o'clock newscasts on Saturdays until September 2017.
-Clips from this show went viral in the 2010s.
-The program has also received coverage from media organizations around the world, such as NBC News.
+Clips from this show went viral in the 2010s, starting with one about Caprio's reaction to a parking ticket issued 2 seconds before permissibility.
+The program also received coverage from media organizations around the world, such as NBC News.
 On September 24, 2018, Caught in Providence went into national syndication.
 The show was renewed for a second season of syndication in January 2019.
+Caught in Providence was produced by Caprio's brother Joe Caprio, who has stated that the show would cease filming with Caprio's retirement.
+Fifty episodes are consolidated into a single season and made available on Prime Video.